Higher-genus quasimap wall-crossing via localization: Definitions and setup

 is ample. \end{itemize} The {\it degree} of the quasimap is defined as $\beta:=\deg(L)$. \end{definition}

-Note that for $\epsilon > 2$, condition \eqref{nondegen} implies that $x_1, \ldots, x_{N+1}$ have no common zeroes, so $\vec{x}$ defines a map $C \rightarrow \P^{N}$.
-Condition \eqref{stab} says that this map is stable, and condition \eqref{image} says that it lands in the complete intersection $Z$.
+Note that for $\epsilon > 1$, condition \eqref{nondegen} implies that $x_1, \ldots, x_{N+1}$ have no common zeroes, so $\vec{x}$ defines a map $C \rightarrow \PP^{N}$.
+Furthermore, for $\epsilon > 2$, Condition \eqref{stab} says that this map is stable, and condition \eqref{image} says that it lands in the complete intersection $Z$.
 Thus, the definition of $\epsilon$-stable quasimap recovers the notion of a stable map to $Z$ in this case.
+The degree $\beta$ of the quasimap corresponds to the degree of the composition $C \to Z \to \PP^N$.
 To emphasize their role in the more general theory, we refer to stable maps as $\infty$-stable quasimaps in what follows.

 For $\epsilon \leq \frac{1}{\beta}$, on the other hand, condition \eqref{nondegen} puts no restriction on the orders of the basepoints, and \eqref{stab} is equivalent to imposing the analogous requirement for all $\epsilon > 0$.
 The resulting objects are stable quotients \cite{MOP}, which are sometimes referred to as $(0+)$-stable quasimaps.